- Written by Dr.Mehmet Demircioglu

 If you are already on finasteride and want to stop after surgery because saw palmetto feels easier, that is a separate discussion.
 Stopping finasteride after hair transplant can change the native hair background, even when transplanted grafts are growing.

 I do not dismiss saw palmetto, but I also do not let it do a job it cannot reliably do.
 If you want to use it, I first make sure it is disclosed, medically reasonable, and not being used to avoid a difficult planning conversation.
-The transplant plan must still stand on surgical judgment, including donor capacity, hairline design, graft distribution, native hair risk, medication tolerance, and follow up.
+The transplant plan still has to stand on donor capacity, hairline design, graft distribution, native hair risk, medication tolerance, and follow up.

 For some people, saw palmetto remains a low priority supplement in the background.
 For others, it reveals a bigger issue, such as fear of finasteride, unstable hair loss, too much trust in natural marketing, or pressure to use the donor area before the pattern is mature.
 Do not hide the capsule because it is natural, and do not let it replace the harder work of diagnosis and planning.

-My view is simple.
+My view is clear.
 Saw palmetto can be listed and reviewed, but it is not a replacement for finasteride, not a guarantee against future thinning, and not a reason to spend donor grafts casually.
-A good FUE plan should still make sense if the supplement is stopped, changed, or found to have very little effect.
+The FUE plan should still make sense if the supplement is stopped, changed, or found to have very little effect.